 - HBL maybe issued by a NVOCC or Freight Forwarder to also mask the identity of the actual shipper/consignee and they collect the MBL from the shipping line..

-Also read my previous article Difference between House bill of lading & Master bill of lading to understand the documentary differences between a HBL and MBL..
+As described in one of my previous articles, there is a difference between House bill of lading & Master bill of lading and it is important to understand these documentary differences between a HBL and MBL..

 *** End of Article ***